Want to launch an online store with WordPress in 2026? You’re in the right place.

 There are a few things to look for in a quality WooCommerce theme, including:

-• Design – Obviously, you want your theme to have a great design that matches your desired aesthetic.
+- Design.
+You want your theme to have a great design that matches your desired aesthetic.

-• Features – While you’ll add most eCommerce features using plugins rather than your theme, you’ll still want to look for basic functionality, such as whether the theme provides a user-friendly product search option or how its product filters look.
+- Features.
+You’ll add most eCommerce features using plugins rather than your theme, but you’ll still want to look for basic functionality, such as whether the theme provides a user-friendly product search option or how its product filters look.

-• Performance – Your theme plays a large role in your store’s performance and load times, so it’s essential to choose a lightweight WooCommerce theme that won’t slow down your store.
+- Performance.
+Your theme plays a large role in your store’s load times, so it’s important to choose a lightweight WooCommerce theme that won’t slow down your store.

 We created our Botiga theme to do a good job in all of those areas:

-3. It’s built to load fast.
-It weighs just 44.3 KB, minifies its own code, and achieves perfect performance scores out of the box.
+- It’s built to load fast.
+It weighs just 44.3 KB, minifies its own code, and achieves strong performance scores out of the box.

-For those reasons, I’m going to use Botiga for this tutorial.
-We’ll stick with the free version of the theme, but there is also a premium version that adds more features if you want them.
+For the rest of this tutorial, we’ll use Botiga.
+We’ll stick with the free version, but there is also a premium version that adds more features if you want them.

 Install the Botiga Theme